rust-lang/rfcs/text/0000-supporting-code-generation.md

 }
 ```

-It also requires an unforntunate amount of macros to link in the generated
+It also requires an unfortunate amount of macros to link in the generated
 file, with a command like:

 ```rust